Ghosts of the Chit-Chat

 On the evening of Saturday, 28 October 1893, Cambridge University’s Chit-Chat Club convened its 601st meeting.
-Ten members and one guest gathered in the rooms of Montague Rhodes James, the Junior Dean of King’s College, and listened — with increasing absorption one suspects — as their host read “Two Ghost Stories”.
+Ten members and one guest gathered in the rooms of Montague Rhodes James, the Junior Dean of King’s College, and listened—with increasing absorption one suspects—as their host read “Two Ghost Stories”.

 Ghosts of the Chit-Chat celebrates this momentous event in the history of supernatural literature, the earliest dated record we have of M. R. James reading his ghost stories out loud.
 And it revives the contributions that other members made to the genre; men of imagination who invoked the ghostly in their work, and who are now themselves shades.
 In a series of essays, stories, and poems Robert Lloyd Parry looks at the history and culture of the Club.

-Robert Lloyd Parry
+Selected and introduced by Robert Lloyd Parry